-If you or a loved one has suffered a burn injury in an accident, contact Turnbull, Holcomb & LeMoine today at (205) 831-5040 or contact us online for a free case evaluation, or to discuss your rights and options further.
+If you or a loved one has suffered a burn injury in an accident, contact Turnbull, Holcomb & LeMoine today.
+Offering burn injury lawyer team, we are available 24/7 at (205) 831-5040 or contact us online for a free case evaluation, or to discuss your rights and options further.

 Types of Burns